Breast Health: Three Step Plan for Preventive Care

 Although there are some women who are at higher risk, the fact is that all women are at risk for breast cancer.
-That's why it's so important to follow this three-step plan for preventive care.
-Although breast cancer can't be prevented at the present time, early detection of problems provides the greatest possibility of successful treatment.
+That is why it is so important to follow this three-step plan for preventive care.
+Although breast cancer cannot be prevented at the present time, early detection of problems provides the greatest possibility of successful treatment.

 Routine care is the best way to keep you and your breasts healthy.
 Although detecting breast cancer at its earliest stages is the main goal of routine breast care, other benign conditions, such as fibrocystic breasts, are often discovered through routine care.

 A woman should begin practicing breast self-examination by the age of 20 and continue the practice throughout her life - even during pregnancy and after menopause.
 BSE should be done regularly at the same time every month.
 Regular BSE teaches you to know how your breasts normally feel so that you can more readily detect any change.
 Changes may include:

 - development of a lump

 - a discharge other than breast milk